pallavimh-pixel/AIProjects/AIBasics/Exercises/News-Reporter/README.md

 # 🏙️ **News Reporter Tool**

-We are going to build a user-friendly news research tool designed for effortless information retrieval.
+build a user-friendly news research tool designed for effortless information retrieval.
 Users can input article URLs and ask questions to receive relevant insights from the News Articles.
 (But it's features can be extended to any domain.)
 ![product screenshot](resources/image.png)
 ### Features